-Replay the operation.
+Simulate the operation.
 Notice that by simply defining the part definition, you have given the roughing operation enough information to machine the part.
 As you can see, the roughing operation is designed to take a piece of stock material and convert the entire solid into chips until it reaches the design part.
 The remaining parameters help control how it machines the part.

-Change the Offset on part to be 0.125in.
+Change offset value for the Part definition to be 0.125in.
 This will tell the roughing operation to leave an 1/8th inch on the part surface.
 The surfaces will be finished with other operations.